SAP/SapMachine/index.md

 title: SapMachine
 ---

-**SapMachine** is the free, multiplatform, production-ready, and [Java SE certified](https://github.com/SAP/SapMachine/wiki/Certification-and-Java-Compatibility) [OpenJDK](https://openjdk.org/) (Open Java Development Kit) distribution by [SAP](https://sap.com).
-It serves as the default JDK for SAP's countless applications and services.
+**SapMachine** is a distribution of [OpenJDK](https://openjdk.org/) developed by SAP.
+It is designed to be free, cross-platform, production-ready, and [Java SE certified](https://github.com/SAP/SapMachine/wiki/Certification-and-Java-Compatibility).
+This distribution serves as the default Java Runtime for SAP's numerous applications and services.

 <img align="left" width="240" src="assets/images/logo_circular.svg" alt="Logo of SapMachine">